Taking Sides

 Synopsis:

 After Hitler took over power in 1933, many Jewish artists were forced to leave Germany.
-Others went voluntarily into exile in protest.
-Furtwängler chose to stay.
-While helping to secure safe haven for many Jewish musicians, he at the same time served as one of the Nazi's foremost cultural assets.
+Wilhelm Furtwängler (Stellan Skarsgard) chose to stay, serving as one of the Nazi's foremost cultural assets.